agriculturegovau/agds-next/packages/core/README.md

 group: Foundations
 ---

-Core wraps your application, to enable our CSS variables and reset.
+The `Core` component should wrap your entire application, which will enable our CSS variables reset styles.

 It accepts a `theme` prop that enables overwriting of the default theme.